A Minute With: Egyptian actor Amr Waked on making movies at home and abroad

-ABU DHABI (Reuters) - Egyptian actor and film-maker Amr Waked, equally at home in Cairo and Hollywood, says the time is ripe for a host of other Arab stars to make it big abroad.
+ABU DHABI, Oct 30 (Reuters) - Egyptian actor and film-maker Amr Waked, equally at home in Cairo and Hollywood, says the time is ripe for a host of other Arab stars to make it big abroad.

 Waked, an established celebrity in Egypt, has also appeared in a string of global hits alongside George Clooney in “Syriana”, Kristin Scott Thomas in “Salmon Fishing in the Yemen” and Scarlett Johansson in this summer’s sci-fi extravaganza “Lucy”.